Diving into the Numbers: Annual Skydiving Fatalities

 ## Understanding the Risk: Fatality Rates in Perspective

-Read Post near me places to visit
+Read Post best places to visit during thanksgiving

 It’s easy to be overwhelmed by the thought of dying while skydiving.
 Yet, to understand the true nature of the risk, it’s vital to compare these numbers to other activities.
 For instance, the USPA reports that skydiving has a fatality rate of approximately 1 in 500,000 jumps.
 This means that for every 500,000 jumps, approximately one person will die.